cs1302uga/cs1302-hw02/README.md

 ### Checkpoint 3 Steps - Further Enhancing Your Cat

 1. Now, let's add some more functionality to the `MyCat` program.
 Change the code so that one or more command-line arguments are accepted.
-The expected behavor is that `MyCat` should print the files, in order, to standard output, effectively con<b>cat</b>enating the contents of the supplied files.
+The expected behavior is that `MyCat` should print the files, in order, to standard output, effectively con<b>cat</b>enating the contents of the supplied files.

 1. With this change, your program may no longer generate an `ArrayIndexOutOfBoundsException` if the user